ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 Sorry about that, I guess... a thousand words is worth a thousand words?

-This is one of the reccurring themes in the book I think Bob is confused about.
+This is one of the recurring themes in the book I think Bob is confused about.
 He seems to correctly see the problem, dense blocks of code that have very low signal-to-noise ratios, and then misunderstands what he's seeing and proposes splitting up that information density in a horrible way.

 For example, he thinks functions should be small because it reduces the density of information.
 While this is true, sometimes logic is dense and that density should be visible.
 In those cases, you should use liberal whitespace and comments explaining _why_ the code is doing what it's doing.

-Java is particularly bad for increasing information density by promting styles like brackets on the same line of function declarations.
+Java is particularly bad for increasing information density by promoting styles like brackets on the same line of function declarations.
 This probably makes a lot of Java code seem more dense than it really is and further adds to this confusion.

 ### Function Arguments